 Speaking of spectacular views, it doesn’t get better than the Valley of Glen Coe!
 This is probably the most iconic image of the Highlands, and you’ll see why.
 It’s also the site of a massacre that took place in 1692, a tragic part of Scottish history.

-Nearby lies the Glenfinnan Viaduct, instantly recognizable as the world-famous bridge used in the Harry Potter movies!
+Nearby lies the Glenfinnan Viaduct, instantly recognisable as the world-famous bridge used in the Harry Potter movies!
+We’ll watch the Hogwarts Express (Jacobite Steam Train) crossing the magnificent Glenfinnan Viaduct

 Loch Ness & Urquhart Castle